-Is List the contents of the working directory
+ls List the contents of the working directory

-Is -Ih -color List detailed contents of the working directory cd directory Change to a new working directory cd ..
-Go up one directory mv src dst Move a file or directory cp src dst Copy a file nano file Edit a text file sudo cmd Run any command (editing a file, for example) as the superuser (root/Administrator).
+ls -lh --color List detailed contents of the working directory cd directory (where directory is the name of a directory) Change to a new working directory cd ..
+Go up one directory mv src dst (where src is the source and dst is the destination) Move a file or directory cp src dst (where src is the source and dst is the destination) Copy a file nano file (where file is the file you want to edit) Edit a text file sudo cmd (where cmd is the command you want to run) Run any command (editing a file, for example) as the superuser (root/Administrator).

-sudo gedit

-Open a graphical text editor with superuser permission

-Commands, files, and directories can be auto-completed by tapping the Tab key-use it liberally, it makes things much easier!
+sudo gedit Open a graphical text editor with superuser permission Commands, files, and directories can be auto-completed by tapping the Tab key-use it liberally, it makes things much easier!